shreyas463/OpsPulse-Monitoring-Dashboard-with-Discord-Gmail-Alerts/README.md

 A production-style monitoring demo showcasing real-time observability with **Prometheus**, **Grafana**, and actionable alerts via **Discord** and **Gmail**.

+`In Short'

+A health monitor + alarm system for your web app.
+Watches your app’s basics—speed, errors, uptime, CPU, memory.
+Shows graphs on a dashboard.
+If something goes wrong (slow, lots of errors, app down), it pings you on Discord and emails you (Gmail) right away with links to investigate.

 ## 🚀 Quick Start

 ### Prerequisites